Appboxo/test_ios_binary_sdk/README.md

 ## License

-AppBoxo is available under the MIT license.
-See the LICENSE file for more info.
+AppBoxo is available under the Apache 2.0 license.
+[See LICENSE](https://github.com/Appboxo/ios-sdk-binary/blob/master/LICENSE) for details..